 Scherto’s research interests centre on understanding peace, human well-being and flourishing as holistic and dynamic processes.
-The key concepts she is developing include human-centred education, positive peace, deep dialogue, ecology of well-being, narrative pedagogy, dialogic approach to global governance.
+The key concepts she is developing include human-centred education, positive peace, deep dialogue, ecology of well-being, narrative pedagogy, dialogic and collaborative approach to global governance.

 Currently, Scherto is leading four international research projects:

 - DeGruyter Book Series on Re-Imagining Public Governance: Opportunities for Innovation and Promises for Transformation – Developing a series of books that moves beyond the well-rehearsed critiques and aims to explore constructive and promising orientations to democracy that are conceptually robust, practical, demonstrable, and institutionally viable.
 It seeks to re-define public governance as social spaces and processes for facilitating and coordinating consensus-building and collaborative decision-making.
 Such spaces and processes will require relevant institutions to engage peoples and communities respectfully, facilitate dialogue and deliberation peacefully, and attend to diverse voices equally;

 - UNESCO Collective Healing Initiative – Phase One of the research has concluded with a significant Desk Review Report on Collective Healing.
 Phase Two involves developing a Collective Healing Handbook for Facilitators who would provide and hold safe spaces for experiential workshops for consciousness-raising experiences, narrative sharing, attentive listening, deep dialogue and collective healing.
 Phase Three pilots Intergenerational Dialogue & Inquiry in global communities to seek place-rooted wisdom and practices of resiliency and well-being.